 You will have 5 years to pay off the loan.
-You are not required to make repayments in the first 2 years.
+You do not have to make repayments in the first 2 years.
 Generally, we will not charge interest during the first 2 years.

 The annual interest rate is 3% once repayments start after 2 years.